MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

                     <div class="cardText">
                         <h3>iManage Work</h3>
                         <p>by <a href="https://www.bainsight.com">BA Insight</a></p>
-                        <p>The iManage Work Connector provides full security and operates at high throughput to minimize crawl times while maintaining a low performance impact on Work.
+                        <p>The iManage Work Connector provides full security and operates at high throughput to minimize crawl times while maintaining a low-performance impact on Work.
 It only requires read access, and there is no need to install client software on any iManage server.
 This results in seamless and simultaneous access to all content stored in iManage Work.</p>
                         <p style="margin-top:20px;margin-bottom:20px;font-weight:500">
                             <a href="https://www.bainsight.com/connectors/imanage-work-connector-sharepoint-azure-elasticsearch/"><font color="0065BA">More details</font></a>
                         </p>